tudelft3d/CityGML2OBJs/README.md

 * `XLink` is not supported, nor will be because for most files it will result in duplicate geometry.
 * The tool does not support non-convex polygons in the interior, for which might happen that the centroid of a hole is outside the hole, messing up the triangulation.
 This is on my todo list, albeit I haven't encountered any such case, nor I can normally imagine surfaces in CityGML being non-convex.
 * CityGML can be a nasty format because there may be multiple ways to store the geometry.
 For instance, points can be stored under `<gml:pos>` and `<gml:posList>`.
 Check this interesting [blog post by Even Rouault](http://erouault.blogspot.nl/2014/04/gml-madness.html).
 I have tried to regard all cases, so it should work for your files, but if your file cannot be parsed, let me know.
+* Skipping triangulation does not work with polygons with holes

 Performance
 ---------------------